GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 <br>

 #### String Literals
+A string literal is a fixed, explicit sequence of characters written directly in the code.

 <br>
 All string literals are enclosed by double quotes ( " ), and you can add escape characters: \n \"